BlueCutOfficial/my-latex-to-print-novels/README.md

 ### Fit French
 The configuration I share in this repo is meant to be a source of inspiration for any project, but it fits the design of a French novel.

 Rules are quite different from one language to another.
-For instance, in English book, the first paragraph of a chapter is not indented ; in French books, it is.
+For instance, in English books, the first paragraph of a chapter is not indented ; in French books, it is.
 I don't know all possible differences in all possible languages, but note I built this config for my French books.

 ## Features